CodingByGopal/Nextjs-with-json-learn-old-version/README.md

 # Next.js — Learning Project

 This repository is used for learning basics of next.js with old methods.
+It inclues basic nevigation thru routes, SSR, ISR, SSG with old methods before version 13 of next js.
+SWR hook has been used in some places for data fetching.

 ## Tech Stack